mittelgrau/alfred-german-Synonyms/README.md

+# Alfred-German-Synonyms
-Quick Playground for a Alfred Worfklow that returns German Synonyms for a given Input powered by the openthesaurus API and Alfy
+Playground for a Alfred Worfklow that returns German Synonyms for a given Input.
+Powered by the [OpenThesaurus API](https://www.openthesaurus.de) and [Alfy](https://github.com/sindresorhus/alfy)